 Curie Temperature (Tc):

 The temperature at which a ferromagnetic metal loses its permanent magnetization.
-This occurs because there is so much thermal entropy at this temperature that the spin orientations between unpaired electrons on adjacent atoms are disrupted.
+This occurs because there is so much thermal entropy at this temperature that the ferromagnetic spin bonding between unpaired electrons on adjacent atoms are disrupted.

 D